Graduate Calendar 2006-2007

 7.12 Definition of Part-Time Status

-A part-time graduate student will normally register in a maximum of 1.0 credit per term, including audit courses.
+A part-time graduate student will initially register in a maximum of 1.0 credit per term, including audit courses.

-In addition to the course load restriction described above, the following criteria for part-time status have been established by the Faculty of Graduate Studies and Research for all students (admitted and registered prior to and after May 1, 1996).
+In addition to the course load restriction described above, the following criteria for part-time status have been established by the Faculty of Graduate Studies and Research for all students.

 A part-time graduate student must:

-Students who have valid reasons for changing status from full-time to part-time for a term may apply for permission by:
+Students who have valid reasons for changing status from full-time to part-time prior to registration for a term may apply for permission by: